CIA activities in Iran: Duqu

-Flame
+Flam

 In May 2012, the new malware "Flame" was found, thought to be related to Stuxnet.
 Researchers named the program "Flame" after the name of one of its modules.
-After analysing the code of Flame, Kaspersky Lab said that there is a strong relationship between Flame and Stuxnet.
-An early version of Stuxnet contained code to propagate infections via USB drives that is nearly identical to a Flame module that exploits the same vulnerability.
+After analyzing the code of Flame, Kaspersky Lab said that there is a strong relationship between Flame and Stuxnet.
+An early version of Stuxnet contained code to propagate infections via USB drives that are nearly identical to a Flame module that exploits the same vulnerability.

 Stars

-The Stars virus is a computer virus which infects computers running Microsoft Windows.
+The Stars virus is a computer virus that infects computers running Microsoft Windows.
 It was named and discovered by Iranian authorities in April 2011.
 Iran claimed it was used as a tool to commit espionage.
 Western researchers came to believe it is probably the same thing as the Duqu virus, part of the Stuxnet attack on Iran.

 Abandoned spies

 In September 2022, Reuters reported that the United States had employed websites disguised as fan pages focused on subjects such as Iranian soccer (Iraniangoals.com) or Johnny Carson to communicate with spies.
 These sites used fake search bars, which upon the entry of a password, would convert to a page upon which the spy could communicate with the CIA.
 These sites were poorly built, and their secretive functions were not well-disguised.
 Reuters reported that this led to the imprisonment of spies such as Gholamreza Hosseini, an engineer.
 Hosseini was jailed for almost a decade, and did not hear from the CIA after release.